 Ali’i Kula Lavender

 Some 4,000 feet up the slopes of Mt.
-Haleakala, farmer Ali’i Chang decided enough with the protea flowers already, and went into business (picture below) with two lady friends 14 years ago.
-And on this 14½-acre, 55,000-plant patch, half-hour tours (from $12) explain all about the 20 varieties grown, and combinable with such extras as lunch, lavender lei-making, and massage therapy.
-Or just poke around an everything-lavender gift shop that’s just this side of twee.
+Haleakala, farmer Ali’i Chang decided enough with the protea flowers already, and went into business with two lady friends 14 years ago.
+And on this 14½-acre, 55,000-plant patch, with 20 varieties grown.
+Admission is $3 ($2 for seniors and U.S. military), and there are also extras as lunch, lavender lei-making, massage therapy, and an everything-lavender gift shop that’s just this side of twee.

-(MauiPineapple.com) Slightly more than a mom-and-pop, the outfit that brings you Maui Gold is ensconced on 150 acres adjacent to Kapalua Resort, way up on the northwest coast.
-The two-hour tour’s not exactly cheap ($40!) but it’s fun (you even get to pick a pineapple), the only one of its kind, and besides sampling the goods you can tote one of these sweet babies home with you.
+The outfit that brings you Maui Gold is ensconced on 150 acres adjacent to Kapalua Resort, way up on the northwest coast.
+The 90-minute tour’s not exactly cheap ($75!) but it’s fun (you even get to pick a pineapple), the only one of its kind, and besides sampling the goods you can tote one of these sweet, bristly babies home with you.

-(OnoFarms.com) If you happen to be heading to Hana, check out Maui’s best-known organic farm, where the Boerner family grows papayas, bananas, and lots of other ono (Hawaiian for tasty) fruit.
-The tour’s also a little steep ($35), but you score lots of samples!
+If you happen to be heading out to Hana, check out Maui’s best-known organic-fruit farm, where Chuck Boerner and his family grow papayas, bananas, and lots of other ono (Hawaiian for tasty) fruit.
+The 90-minute tour is even steeper ($375 for up to three adults or a family of four), but at least you'll score samples!

 Surfing Goat Dairy

-On the gentle lower slopes of Mount Haleakala, the Kafsacks have run their 42-acre operation with 110 to 250 goats since 2003.
-They’ll offer various tours (from $7), as well as tastings of their 30 flavors of award-winning soft cheeses (don’t miss the lavender), which they’ve sold at mainland retailers including Fairway here in NYC; you can even help with milking and chores if you like.
-Oh, and by the way: goat-cheese soap, anyone?
+On the gentle lower slopes of Haleakala, as I mentioned in my introduction the Kafsacks have run their 42-acre operation with 110 to 250 goats since 2003.
+They’ll offer various tours (from $7), as well as tastings of their 30 flavors of award-winning soft cheeses (don’t miss the lavender), which they’ve sold at mainland retailers including Fairway here in New York City; you can even help with milking and chores if you like.
+Oh and by the way: goat-cheese soap, anyone?